 Like standard HTML pages, all files are uploaded into your htdocs directory on the Freeola server.

-Freeola's standard hosting servers currently support PHP 5.3.6.
-The VIP Hosting servers currently run version 5.2.10.
+The Freeola Web Hosting servers run the most up-to-date stable version of PHP, with the option of choosing which recent version best suits your site needs.
 For a full list of PHP versions and modules on each of the Freeola web servers please visit the PHP Configuration and Modules page.

-Following a server upgrade, a change has been made to our PHP configuration which means that permissions on PHP scripts need to be set more securely than they did previously.
-To change any permissions of any web file or folder Freeola recommends you use an FTP client such as Filezilla, for example.
+As the Freeola Web Hosting services run the latest version of PHP, permissions on PHP scripts need to be set more securely than they did previously.
+To change any permissions of any web file or folder Freeola recommends you use an FTP client such as Filezilla.

 In order to comply with the new security requirements you must ensure that you follow the guidelines below :